 If the Adjoining owner chooses the second response, then the Agreed Surveyor is appointed.

-The building owner is benefited if the Agreed surveyor is appointed.
+The building owner benefits if the Agreed surveyor is appointed.
 This is because

 - Agreed surveyors are appointed at a lower fee than Building Owner Surveyors and Adjoining Owner Surveyors.
 This is because only one surveyor i.e.; the Agreed surveyor is to get the fee.
 Moreover, the price of obtaining the Party Wall Award is also reduced.